Green tea has a solid reputation as a healthy drink.

 Green tea helps to control blood sugar

-Recent studies have shown that green tea can inhibit digestion of starchy foods, suppressing the subsequent spike in blood glucose.
-Anything that can naturally help us to digest less carbs can only be a good thing! [i] [ii]
+Studies show that green tea inhibits the digestion of starchy foods, suppressing the subsequent spike in blood glucose.

 Green tea boosts fat-burning metabolism